fisher-alice/johnny-five-wiki/Getting-started-with-Raspberry-Pi-node-red-and-IoT.md

 ## Let's add some Internet of Things messaging.

 Node-red comes with things like websocket and MQTT nodes.
-Another really cool set of nodes to add to help connect devices are the nodesfor the open source [meshblu](https://github.com/octoblu/meshblu) project.
+Another really cool set of nodes to add to help connect devices are the nodes for the open source [meshblu](https://github.com/octoblu/meshblu) project.

 From the same `/root/.node-red` directory, we can run: